mlubinsky/mlubinsky.github.com/linux/README.md

 ## GCC
 ```

+Installing GCC 14 on Ubuntu can be done in a couple of ways, but the most common and generally recommended approach is building from source.
+PPAs might have GCC 14 at some point, but building from source gives you the most control.
+Here's a comprehensive guide:

+1. Prerequisites:

+Essential build tools:
+Bash

+sudo apt update
+sudo apt install build-essential
+Required libraries (may vary slightly depending on your system):
+Bash

+sudo apt install libmpfr-dev libgmp-dev libmpc-dev
+Download the GCC source code: Go to the official GNU GCC website (https://gcc.gnu.org/) and find the link to the GCC 14 source code (likely a .tar.gz or .tar.xz file).
+Download it.
+Let's assume you download it to your ~/Downloads directory.
+2. Extract the Source Code:

+Bash

+cd ~/Downloads
+tar -xf gcc-14.*.tar.gz  # Replace with the actual filename
+cd gcc-14.*            # Go into the extracted directory
+3. Create a Build Directory:

+It's crucial to build GCC outside the source directory.
+This keeps things organized.

+Bash

+mkdir build-gcc-14
+cd build-gcc-14
+4. Configure GCC:

+This is the most important step.
+The --prefix option specifies where GCC will be installed.
+Do not install it in a system directory like /usr or /usr/local directly unless you really know what you're doing.
+It's best to keep it separate.

+Bash

+../gcc-14.*/configure --prefix=/usr/local/gcc-14 --enable-languages=c,c++ --disable-multilib
+--prefix=/usr/local/gcc-14: This tells the build system to install GCC in /usr/local/gcc-14.
+You can choose any directory you want.
+--enable-languages=c,c++: This enables support for C and C++.
+You can add other languages if needed (e.g., fortran, go).
+--disable-multilib: This disables support for building 32-bit code on a 64-bit system.
+If you need multilib, omit this option.
+However, it can simplify the build process if you don't need it.
+5. Build GCC:

+This step takes a significant amount of time, depending on your system's resources.

+Bash

+make -j$(nproc)  # Use all available cores for faster compilation
+6. Install GCC:

+Bash

+sudo make install
+7. Add GCC to your PATH:

+To use the newly installed GCC, you need to add its directory to your PATH environment variable.
+Add the following lines to your ~/.bashrc file (or ~/.zshrc if you use Zsh):

+Bash

+export PATH=/usr/local/gcc-14/bin:$PATH
+export LD_LIBRARY_PATH=/usr/local/gcc-14/lib:$LD_LIBRARY_PATH
+Then, source the file to apply the changes:

+Bash

+source ~/.bashrc  # Or source ~/.zshrc for Zsh
+8. Verify the Installation:

+Bash

+gcc --version
+g++ --version
+You should now see that GCC 14 is the active compiler.

+Important Considerations:

+Build time: Building GCC can take a long time (several hours).
+Disk space: The build process and installation will require a significant amount of disk space.
+Dependencies: Make sure you have all the necessary dependencies installed.
+The configuration step will usually tell you if anything is missing.
+update-alternatives: If you want to switch between different GCC versions easily, you can use update-alternatives (as described in the previous response) after installing.
+This is a good idea, as it makes managing multiple GCC versions much cleaner.
+This detailed guide should help you install GCC 14 successfully.
+Remember to carefully follow the instructions and adjust them as needed for your specific system.
+If you encounter errors, check the GCC documentation or online forums for solutions.

 Yes, it's  y possible  to have multiple versions of GCC installed on Ubuntu.
 Here's how and why you might do it:

 How to Install Multiple GCC Versions: